MohanedM7md/ElzeroCourse/README.md

 # agnabia course
-try to learn git and github
+try to learn git and github it is nice
 ## test zero bla